 The Youth Ministry Commission is a collaboration of adults and teens (Middle School through High School) who plan and host events for Youth Ministry at St. Julia Parish outside of our Faith Formation Program.
 The YMC meets about once every six weeks.
 Commission members act as key leaders in service, prayer and social events throughout the year.
 Terms begin in September and continue through one academic year.
 Contact the Youth Director to join the team today!

 PRO LIFE COMMISSION

 The Pro Life Commission is currently forming, and will be co-chaired by Dr. Elizabeth Daher Fasse and Maria Fasse.
 More information will follow in the coming weeks.
-If you would like to be part of this committee, please contact our parish staff.
+If you would like to be part of this committee, please contact the Pro Life Commission here.